jlevy/og-equity-compensation/README.md

     - Sections are organized into individual points, so it’s easier to read, refer back to, contribute to, and correct.
     - We link liberally, so we can define terms, include curated articles that have a lot more detail, and give credit where it is due.
 - *Contributing*:
-    - **Corrections and suggestions**: Please help by [filing issues](https://github.com/jlevy/og-equity-compensation/issues).
+    - **Corrections and suggestions**: [File issues](https://github.com/jlevy/og-equity-compensation/issues) describing the problem.
-    - **Improvements**: [Pull requests](https://github.com/jlevy/og-equity-compensation/pulls) with changes are even better, but please keep them small and focused, so we can add items individually.
+    - **Improvements**: [Pull requests](https://github.com/jlevy/og-equity-compensation/pulls) with changes are even better.
+Please keep them small and focused, so we can add items individually.
-    - **Questions**: In addition, if you have specific questions that are likely of interest to others, feel free to [file an issue](https://github.com/jlevy/og-equity-compensation/issues) and tag it as a question.
-We (or others) can answer, and it may lead to improvements to the guide.
+    - **Questions and discussion**: [File issues](https://github.com/jlevy/og-equity-compensation/issues) liberally!
+Just tag it as a question or discussion.
+We or others can answer, and it may lead to improvements to the guide.
 - *This guide is not legal or tax advice.* Talk to a professional if you need advice about your particular situation.
 See the full disclaimer below.

-## Why You Should Read This
+## Do You Need This Guide?

 If you’re thinking of working for a company that is offering you equity, it’s critical to understand both the basic ideas and some very technical details of what form of compensation it is, and how it affects your taxes.
 Equity compensation and taxation might seem like different topics, but they are so intertwined it’s hard to explain one without the other.
 Moreover, an understanding of the underlying rules is crucial for negotiating.